St. Simons, Georgia: Since Reconstruction

-On April 8, 1942, World War II became a reality to residents of St. Simons Island when a German U-boat sank two oil tankers in the middle of the night.
+On April 8, 1942, a German U-boat sank two oil tankers in the middle of the night.
 The blasts shattered windows as far away as Brunswick, and unsubstantiated rumors spread about German soldiers landing on the beaches.
 Security measures were tightened after the sinkings, and anti-submarine patrols from Glynco Naval Air Station in Brunswick ultimately ended the U-boat threat.
 During the war, McKinnon Airport became Naval Air Station St. Simons, home to the Navy Radar Training School.
 The King and Prince Hotel, built in 1941, was used as a training facility and radar station.
 It was listed on the U.S. National Register of Historic Places in 2005.

 President Jimmy Carter visited the island with his brother Billy Carter in 1977, arriving by Marine One.

 During the postwar years, as resort and vacation travel increased, permanent residential development began to take place on St. Simons Island and surrounding mainland communities.
 The island's population grew from 1,706 in 1950 to 13,381 by 2000.